Airtnp/Notes/Papers/System/flink.md

   * assigner/window: assigning each record to logical windows

-  * trigger: when the operation associated with the window definition is performanced
+  * trigger: when the operation associated with the window definition is performed

   * evictor: which record to retain within each window